VanillaICe-jpg/Volunteership-IC-clothing/README.md

 # Volunteership-IC-clothing

+Welcome to my project!
-Full development of a IC clothing web page, wireframe,muckups, code, etc.
+Full development of a IC clothing web page

+Include: wireframe,muckups, code, notes, etc.

 You can look for the design procces at "main" branch. at master branch you'll find code and images

+Thank you to "Coding talkers" for this opportunity!

+Updates:

 10/15/2020 11:40am.- "Index finished, not responsive, only works on desktop"